tweag/haskell.nix/docs/tutorials/getting-started-hix.md

   index-state = "2021-02-22T00:00:00Z"; # It is normally best to put this in `cabal.project` (not here)

 # PLUS MANY MORE!
 Almost any argument you can pass to the project functions
-# or to `shellFor` can be used in as a hix configuration argument.
+# or to `shellFor` can be used in as a Hix configuration argument.

 }
 ```